frconor-ebook/meditations/_posts/2025-02-10-the-mother-of-fair-love.md

 weakens.

 His goodness never freezes over.
-We can always find solace in that warm lake that is the heart of Christ.
+We can always find solace in that warm lake that is the Heart of Christ.
 He\'s like the warm lake in the midst of the Arctic ice.
 He keeps His promises.
 He\'s always there for us, welcomes us, sustains us.

-We know that the Mother of Fair Love will lead us to that heart of Christ, so that we can experience all these good things.
+We know that the Mother of Fair Love will lead us to that Heart of Christ, so that we can experience all these good things.

 We can ask the Mother of Fair Love, as we approach this feast day, that